sonobeacon/Cordova-SonoNet/README.md

 If done correctly, the BootstrapApplication class should be registered in AndroidManifest.xml as the Application class.
 When encountering issues, first check that this is indeed the case.

+If your app has its own Application class, copy and paste the contents of the [plugin's class](Plugin/src/android/BootstrapApplication.java) into yours.

-If you are experiencing difficulties with the hook script adding the permissions, refer to the README from v1.0.0 branch.
+If you are experiencing difficulties with the hook script adding the permissions, refer to the README from branch v1.0.0.